-Power line filters, often-called EMI filters, are present in almost all today equipment, and serves two purposes.
+Power lines filters, often-called EMI filters, are present in almost all equipment, and serves two major purposes:

-The first is to suppress the noise generated by the equipment, conducted emissions, which could otherwise be impressed directly onto the power lines.
-The intensity of such emissions is regulated by government agencies in most countries in order not to cause interference with other equipment.
-In the United States, it is the Federal Communications Commission (FCC) which sets the limits for various classifications of equipment as a function if it's operating environment.
+- First, to suppress the noise generated by the equipment, conducted emissions, which could otherwise be injected directly onto the power lines.
+The intensity of such emissions is regulated by government agencies in many countries in order not to cause interference with other equipment.
+In the USA, the Federal Communications Commission (FCC) sets the limits for various classifications of equipment, as a function of it's operating environment.
 The international authority in this filed is the International Electrotechnical Commission - IEC.
 All manufacturers must respect the rules and standards issued by IEC.
 The controlled equipment primarily falls into the broad category of digital devices or those that use digital techniques for any purposes.

-Another reason for installing a filter directly at the power entry point is to suppress noise entering the equipment from the power line.
-Such noise can cause malfunctioning of digital or digitally controlled equipment that may be susceptible to the noise frequencies present on the power lines.

-Being a bilateral device, the EMI filters serves both of these purposes.
+- Second, to suppress noise entering in the equipment from the power lines.
+Such noise can cause malfunction of digital or digitally controlled equipment that may be susceptible to the noise frequencies present on the power lines.
+Due to its bilateral characteristics, the passive EMI filters serves both of these purposes.
 The FCC regulates the amplitude of conducted noise frequencies from 450kHz to 30MHz.
-In Europe, these noise levels are controlled from 10kHz or 150kHz to 30MHz.
+In Europe, these noise levels are controlled from 10kHz (or 150kHz) to 30MHz.
 The range of controlled frequencies is broader for devices used in the general market than those used in specific, singular installations.
-Also, the limits for industrial applications are less stringent than those for residential usage.

-Since almost all today equipment are powered by switching power supplies operating from 20kHz to near 1MHz, the likelihood of superimposing interfering noise frequencies on the power line is very great.
-Therefore, the need for an EMI filter at the power line entry point is apparent.
-Although not always recognized in using EMI filters, it also suppresses noise radiated from the power line that acts as an antenna.
+Since almost all today equipment are powered by switching power supplies operating from 20kHz to near 1MHz, the likelihood of superimposing interfering noise frequencies on the power lines is very great.
+Therefore, the need for an EMI filter at the power lines entry point is apparent.
+Although not always recognized, EMI filters also suppresses noise radiated from the power lines (that acts as an antenna).
 The performances of most filters are specified only up to 30MHz, but the filter will suppress noise at higher frequencies.

-The performance of a filter in a particular application may be better understood from its common mode and differential mode equivalent circuits.
+The performance of a filter in a particular application may be better understood from its common-mode and differential-mode equivalent circuits.
 The inductors and capacitors used in a filter are complex components with their effectiveness being dependent on material properties, construction, placement, and means of connection.
-Similar filters may not perform identically in a given application because of subtle component differences and parasitic parameters.
+Similar filters may not perform the same in a given application because of subtle component differences and parasitic parameters.
 The method used to install a filter in the equipment can have a significant effect on its performance.

-Characterization of EMI Noise
+EMI Noise Characterization

-Any conducted noise spectrum may be resolved into two components, common (asymmetrical) and differential (symmetrical) modes.
-An understanding of these modes will assist in analyzing the performance of an EMI power line filter.
+Any conducted noise may be resolved into two components, common (asymmetrical) and differential (symmetrical) modes.
+An understanding of these modes will assist in analyzing the performance of an EMI power lines filter.
 Common mode noise is that noise which is identical on each line with respect to ground.
 Differential mode noise is that part of the total noise that occurs between the two lines with no reference to ground.
-The common mode currents, I{CM} , are identical at any one frequency in both amplitude and phase.
-The differential mode current, I{DM} , is a single current in the loop consisting of the power lines.
+The common mode currents - I{CM} are identical at any one frequency in both amplitude and phase.
+The differential mode current - I{DM} is a single current in the loop consisting of the power lines.